Chrillebon/MR/README.md

     5. Visualizing the results can be done by slicing the model via "CreateGif()" or "disp_slice()" whereas a volume of the object can be estimated by "create_vol()".

 A lot of functionality is avalible outside of the mentioned, but discoverable in the functions themselves.
+Example usage can be found in the "make_MR_data" and "recreate_MR_data" scripts.

 ^^^^^^^^^^